ABOUT ZAHRA ZUHAIR

 She has staged many folkloric and oriental shows, including a concert for the revered Egyptian composer, Sayed Makawi.

 Zahra loves to share her enthusiasm of music and dance, entertaining and educating audiences of all ages.
 From 1994 - 2000, Zahra’s PoNaNa Dance Theatre collaborated with Gulistan Dance Theatre in creating Silk and Sand (Dances of the Silk Road and the Arab World) an educational program for children, presented by Performing Tree, LAUSD’s (Los Angeles Unified School District) Intergroup Cultural Awareness Program (ICAP), and the Glendale Arts Commission.

-Los Angeles, CA. has been Zahra’s home base since 1984, where she has been one of LA’s most esteemed teachers for many years.
+Los Angeles, CA. was Zahra’s home base from 1984 - 2019, where she has been (and still is) one of LA’s most esteemed teachers.
 Her always-evolving style keeps students, old and new, coming back for more.

 Music is why we dance.
 Always dance to the music, with the music, and only because of the music.
 Watching a dancer show off tricky complex moves one after another, just to try to wow the audience is like watching someone do aerobics.
 It becomes nothing more than an exercise drill.
 The simplest movement can be brilliant when executed beautifully, in perfect harmony with music. ~Zahra

 A great dancer accomplishes a harmonious blend of strength, elegance, high technical ability, and musicality, all the while appearing a seamless, effortless vision.
 A great artist acquires all of these skills, yet with that acquisition comes the realization the journey has just begun. ~Zahra